Voyage to Farland: a guide to not dying

 In a hallway between "rooms" a scroll will affect monsters in an adjacent cell to the hero in all 8 directions, but won't affect any monsters beyond that.

 That is unless you're starving, in which case you'll gradually lose HP as you move until you can find something to eat!
 The game warns you when you're getting hungry and again when you begin starving, so pay close attention to the sound effects, the message window and the color of the stats at the top of the screen (they’ll turn red when you’re in trouble).

 Inside dungeons, you can “Dash” across rooms or down hallways.
-Hold the Dash button (mobile) or the G key (PC version) while moving with the DPAD or arrow keys.
+Hold the Dash key (default=G) while moving with the arrow keys.
 You’ll automatically stop dashing when you come near a monster, item or hidden trap.

 Dashing also serves another function in the game.
 When you’re standing next to an NPC or buddy character who is helping you fight, you can swap places by dashing into them.

 Voyage to Farland doesn’t force you to dive into a hellish beat-down completely unprepared.
 It offers you the option to do some training first.
 If you’re new to console roguelike games it’s a good idea to try the Training dungeon the first time you start the game.
 This is a short and easy dungeon that will introduce you to the controls and system by offering you advice every time you pick up a new type of item.
 You confirm the advice by hitting any key and can try out weapons, herbs & scrolls in a more relaxed dungeon environment.

 In the game’s start menu, you’ll have the option to do Training as long as you don’t have a current game saved.
 The Training dungeon also has the nice benefit of allowing you to keep your loot before entering the main game.

 Video illustrating a couple of basic but very useful techniques